 Some of the issues the boy may be exhibiting may include:

-Prayer Mountain Academy offers life transformation to boys who are struggling with life-impacting behaviors, addictions or attitudes.
+Pine Mountain Academy offers life transformation to boys who are struggling with life-impacting behaviors, addictions or attitudes.
 This program includes a number of elements, but the overall goal is to see boys prepared to transition successfully back to a normal and healthy lifestyle, whether that be college, ministry or the workforce.
 Ideally, the goal is to see every young man following God.

-Prayer Mountain is the site of a former church.
+Pine Mountain is the site of a former church.
 When the church closed, the 36-acre property was purchased by a local family.
 The family donated the property to Griffin First Assembly 8 years ago, with the stipulation that it must be used for a drug and alcohol treatment center.
 Griffin First Assembly teamed up with Florida/Georgia Teen Challenge, and Prayer Mountain Boys Academy was born.